Is Jogging Bad For You?

 * Patellofemoral: patella = kneecap, femur = thigh bone

 The term "shin splints" covers a number of conditions that cause pain along the inside of the shin like inflammation of fascia and connective tissues that surround muscles in the lower leg.

 Hip bursitis is a pain felt on the outside of the hip bone and may radiate down the outside of the thigh and to the buttock, the groin and lower back.

 When a bone is made to absorb more weight and impact than it can handle, a stress fracture (small crack) may occur.
 Stress fractures caused by jogging mostly take place in the feet, ankles, lower legs or thigh bones.

 In an article in Psychology Today entitled "Can Jogging Relieve Depression?"
-Dr Johshua Gowin concludes that "There is no statistical evidence that jogging relieves depression.
+Dr Joshua Gowin concludes, "There is no statistical evidence that jogging relieves depression.
 To determine how well exercise works as a treatment we need more high-quality research."

-From a choreologist's point of view, the psychological impact of performing an action that leads to no-where in purely physical terms, i.o.w. an action that does not meet its nature given purpose may actually cause frustration.
+From a choreologist's point of view, the psychological impact of performing an action that leads to nowhere in purely physical terms, or an action that does not meet its natural given purpose, may actually cause frustration.